 Our commitment is to protect wilderness and every environment, reduce negative impact and provide an opportunity for guests and staff to learn to deepen conservation practices.
 We are upgrading facilities to make them ever more energy-efficient and exemplary.
 We actively work to improve soils in our organic gardens.

-We encourage visitors to carpool by providing people with each others contact information.
+We encourage visitors to carpool by providing people with each others contact information as requested.
 As part of our Recreation Program, we encourage bicycling and ride sharing in and around the Mount Washington Valley and between White Mountain trailheads to reduce energy waste.

 Our year-round office and “Directors’ House” is heated with locally harvested renewable hardwoods and generates ultra-low emissions with its Finnish-style masonry heater.
 We are investigating the use of composting toilets.
 Low-flow shower heads are in place in our lodges.
 We are working to minimize landscaping and to increase the use of native plants in order to do less landscape watering.

 All of our lodges and buildings are especially green in that they are not heated during the winter at all.
-We shut them down before the first hard frost!
-We open buildings in late spring for the summer season.
+We shut them down before the first hard frost and open buildings in late spring for the summer season.

 We compost food waste to create healthy soil for our gardens.
 We use cloth napkins in our dining room to reduce waste.

 At our lodges we do not provide individual bottles of shampoo or toiletries, rather we invite guests to pack their own shampoo in and out.
 We provide soap dispensers in the highest-traffic bathrooms and shared bar soap in others to reduce waste caused by individual bars or bottles.
 We buy food and supplies in bulk and do our best to support vendors whose packaging is recycled and recyclable.